Sell your

 Receive an offer

-I'll personally review your submission and respond within 48 hours with an offer or any follow-up questions.
+We review every submission and respond within 48 hours with an offer or any follow-up questions.
 No obligation to accept.

 The best place to sell antique maps

-Submit your photos today and hear back from me personally within two business days — often much sooner.
-No waiting weeks for an auction catalogue or dealer callback.
+Send photos today and hear back within two business days — usually sooner.
+No auction catalogue deadline to wait for, no dealer who never calls back.

-Worn, damaged, or unknown provenance — I'll give you an honest evaluation either way.
-If it's not something I can buy, I'll say so clearly and suggest better options.
+Worn, damaged, or unknown provenance — we'll tell you what we see either way.
+If it's not something we can buy, we'll say so plainly and try to point you somewhere better.

 Submit your map

 Three quick steps.
-I'll personally review your submission and respond within 48 hours.
+We review every submission and respond within 48 hours.

 Where is the best place to sell antique maps?

-Your main options are auction houses, antique dealers, online marketplaces (eBay, Etsy), and private collectors.
-Each has trade-offs.
-Auction houses charge 15–25% seller's commission and take months to pay out.
-Dealers buy low to resell at a profit.
-Online marketplaces require you to photograph, list, and ship yourself — and attract lowball offers.
+Your options are auction houses, antique dealers, online marketplaces like eBay or Etsy, and direct buyers.
+Each has real trade-offs.
+Auction houses charge 15–25% seller's commission and can take months to pay out.
+Dealers buy at wholesale to resell at a markup.
+Marketplaces mean doing everything yourself — photography, listing, shipping, fielding lowballers — with no guarantee it sells at all.

 How much are antique maps worth?